dan-leo/masters/thesis/v8/1_intro.md

 # Introduction {#intro}

-Narrowing the spectrum bandwidth for LTE results in a low data-throughput, low energy technology which matches the requirements for wireless IoT, hence NB-IoT.
+Narrowing the spectrum bandwidth for LTE results in a low data-throughput, low energy technology which matches the requirements for wireless IoT, hence Narrowband-IoT (or NB-IoT).

 This chapter introduces the reader to various concepts relating to NB-IoT and the performance characteristics thereof.
 It begins with the question "Why NB-IoT?" before developing the research question, objectives, scope, terminology, background and other various related concepts to fully orient the reader with regards to NB-IoT.

 ## Why NB-IoT? {#why}

-NB-IoT is an LTE technology developed by the 3GPP as a response to the growing need for an LPWAN to fill the role 2G/GPRS leaves behind as countries around the world schedule its departure.
+Narrowband-IoT is an LTE technology developed by the 3GPP as a response to the growing need for an LPWAN to fill the role 2G/GPRS leaves behind as countries around the world schedule its departure.
 The technology shows performance benefits over alternative LPWANS in terms of up and downlink throughput, range and longevity, yet current research shows that variation in energy consumption leaves battery longevity in question.
 Nevertheless, according to 3GPP specifications and manufacturer claims, highlights include:

 * ~ 10 year battery-lifetime.
 * Under 10 second transmission acknowledgement for latency-tolerant applications